borbware/unity-basics-course/physics.md

 # Unity physics

-- Unity uses NVIDIA's PhysX for its physics
+- In 3D, Unity uses NVIDIA's PhysX for its physics
+- In 2D, Box2D
 - by default, its gravitational acceleration is 9.81m/s^2
 - There are two ways objects can interact with the physics engine
   - RigidBody